-How to conduct a SWOT analysis — strengths, weaknesses, opportunities, threats — is something many MBA students learn.
-Unfortunately, businesses frequently treat SWOT analysis like geometry — one of those things you have to learn but will never use again.
-But SWOT analysis offers a concrete, real-world audit of a company and a scan of its relative standing within an industry.
+A SWOT analysis — Strengths, Weaknesses, Opportunities, Threats — is something many MBA students learn.
+Unfortunately, businesses frequently treat SWOT like geometry: one of those things you learn but never use again.
+But a SWOT framework offers a concrete, real-world audit of a company and its relative standing within an industry.

-While strengths and weaknesses are internal, they are measured on a comparative benchmark.
-Opportunities and threats are external — your opportunity is usually at the expense of another company in your industry.
-Likewise, threats come from the competition.
+While Strengths and Weaknesses are internal, they are measured on a comparative benchmark.
+Opportunities and Threats are external — your opportunity is usually at the expense of another company.
+Likewise, Threats come from the competition.
 Therefore monitoring your competition on an ongoing basis is a necessity.
-We addressed this previously, in ““How to Research your Ecommerce Competitors.”
+We addressed this in “How to Research Your Ecommerce Competitors.”

 The objectives of a SWOT analysis are to build on your strengths and minimize your weaknesses.
-You will want to quickly take advantage of opportunities that present themselves and try to mitigate outside threats.
+A business should quickly take advantage of opportunities and mitigate threats.
 In an industry that changes as fast as ecommerce, such an analysis should occur at least once a year.

-A SWOT analysis takes a good deal of time.
-While you can do it yourself, it is often better to bring in an outside consultant who will have a more objective perspective.
-Your customers can be a good source of information about what you do well and where there is room for improvement and you should seek their input.
+A SWOT analysis takes time.
+An owner could do it herself, but it is often better to retain a consultant who will likely have more objectivity.
+Customers can be a good source of information about what you do well and what needs improving.

-Ecommerce merchants should compare their businesses against both other online sellers and brick-and-mortar retailers.
-This complicates things because something that may be a strength when compared to a brick-and-mortar merchant — dynamic pricing, for example — may not be a factor for ecommerce competitors if they too offer dynamic pricing.
+Ecommerce merchants should compare their businesses against other online sellers and brick-and-mortar retailers.
+This complicates the analysis because what may be a strength when compared to a brick-and-mortar merchant — dynamic pricing, for example — may not be a factor for ecommerce where many competitors deploy dynamic pricing.

-Markets change quickly and competitors may neutralize what was once an opportunity.
-For instance, ten years ago one of the advantages of ecommerce was the fact that websites offered 24/7 global shopping while brick-and-mortar stores did not.
-Now almost all traditional retailers have websites that compete with web-only sellers 24 hours a day.
+Markets change quickly, and competitors may neutralize what was once an opportunity.
+For instance, 10 years ago an advantage of ecommerce was 24/7 global shopping.
+Now almost all brick-and-mortar retailers have ecommerce sites.

+Strengths.
 What do you do better than others in your industry?
-For ecommerce merchants examples might be a larger selection of products and faster or cheaper shipping than other ecommerce merchants.
-Do you make comparison-shopping easy and quick?
-Do you suggest other product options to your customers?
+Examples for ecommerce merchants might be a larger selection of products and faster or cheaper shipping.
+Is comparison-shopping easy and quick?
+Do you suggest other product options?
 These are competitive advantages.

 What makes your business unique?
 Do you offer niche products not available elsewhere?
 Are they handmade or one-of-a-kind?

-Because of shipping times, there is no immediate gratification with ecommerce.
-Heavy, bulky and perishable goods are expensive to ship.
-Costs are always a headache.
+Weaknesses.
+There is no immediate gratification with ecommerce.
+Goods must be delivered to customers.
+Heavy, bulky, and perishable items are expensive to ship.

-Security and fraud concerns mean some people are still reluctant to use their credit cards online.
-Allowing customers to pay using PayPal can blunt this concern.
+Security and fraud concerns mean some consumers are reluctant to use their credit cards online.
+Allowing customers to pay with PayPal can blunt this concern.

-You should always be looking for broad industry shifts that might affect your growth.
-These include legal and regulatory changes.
-For instance, legislation currently before Congress might force all Internet sellers to collect sales tax.
+Threats.
+Monitor industry shifts that might affect your company’s growth, such as legal and regulatory changes.
+For instance, legislation currently before the U.S. Congress might force online merchants to collect sales tax.

 Low barriers to entry are a constant threat in ecommerce.
-It’s easy to set up an ecommerce business, even in a garage.
-People can sell items via Facebook or eBay without setting up their own websites.
+It’s easy to set up an ecommerce business.
+Moreover, people can sell items via Facebook or eBay without requiring their own website.

-Big ecommerce merchants such as Amazon can always undercut smaller sellers on price.
+Huge merchants such as Amazon can undercut smaller sellers on price.
 All ecommerce merchants are competing with Amazon and its successful $79 Prime shipping program.
 However, options now exist that can put online merchants on a more competitive footing with Amazon.
-We addressed that, in “ShopRunner May Help Merchants Compete with Amazon Prime.”
-Using such a service could diminish a weakness.